 The First Teenager to Loop: Carson’s Story

-Every week on her podcast Diabetes Connections, Stacey Simms tackles issues and news relevant to the Type 1 community.
-In the newest episode, Stacey talks to Carson Wedding – the first teenager to start looping when she did so last fall.
+Every week on her podcast Diabetes Connections, Stacey Simms tackles issues and news relevant to the type 1 community.
+In the newest episode, Stacey talks to Carson Wedding—the first teenager to start looping when she did so last fall.
 DIY-Loopers use an open-source app template called Loop for building an automated insulin delivery system.
 Loop can run on some versions of Medtronic pumps, and previous generation (Eros) Omnipod pods.
-The system works by connecting an insulin pump to a smartphone via a RileyLink device, and then uses data from a CGM to adjust insulin delivery rates.
+The system works by connecting an insulin pump to a smartphone via a RileyLink device, and then uses data from a continuous glucose monitor (CGM) to adjust insulin delivery rates.

 Did it take you a while to figure out how to best loop for you?

 Carson: There is definitely a learning curve because you have to be so much more precise when you’re using Loop… It also takes a while if you’re adjusting from going from Thanksgiving break to a full school schedule.
 That was also a bit different.

 Stacey: So, you [looped] from Thanksgiving and as I recall your father posted publicly for the first time in February.
 Do you remember what happened when he posted it?
 Did anything happen to you?

 Carson: I think he sent me a screenshot of the Facebook post and just said, “We’re live.”
 At that point I wasn’t on Facebook, so it didn’t really affect me.